xenify-io/litepaper/README.md

 Discover the smart way to maximise your rewards with Xenify's recycling feature!
 By choosing to recycle your native chain rewards, you'll not only bypass the 25% claim fee but also boost your XNF position, as your entire rewards balance is used to join the daily vXEN burn.

-What makes this process even more efficient is the protocol's ability to mint vXEN equal to your rewards' value and subtract the burn fee directly from your reward balance.
-This means you can burn vXEN without needing additional native chain rewards to cover the mandatory protocol fee or burn fee - a requirement typically associated with the default burn process.
+What sets this process apart is the protocol's capability to mint vXEN tokens equivalent to the value of your rewards and directly deduct the burn fee from your reward balance.
+This means you can burn vXEN without the need for additional native chain rewards to cover the obligatory protocol fee or burn fee, which is typically required in the default burn process.

-By utilising the recycle function, you'll also gain exclusive access to daily distribution of native tokens generated from the 25% claim fee - the more native chain rewards you recycle during a cycle, the larger your share for that cycle.
-For instance, if $100,000 worth of native chain rewards were claimed during a cycle and you're the sole XNF staker recycling during that cycle, you'd receive the entire $25,000 worth of native chain tokens generated from the claim fee when the cycle concludes.
+By making use of the recycle function, you'll also gain exclusive access to the daily distribution of native tokens generated from the platform's 25% claim fee.
+This claim fee will be collected every time a user decides to claim their native chain rewards.
+At the end of the cycle, the accumulated native tokens will be distributed exclusively to veXNF holders that have recycled during the cycle.
+The more native chain rewards you recycle within a cycle, the greater your share for that cycle.
+For example, if $100,000 worth of native chain rewards were claimed during a cycle and you are the sole XNF staker recycling during that cycle, you would receive the entire $25,000 worth of native chain tokens generated from the claim fee at the end of the cycle.

-Moreover, participants who recycle their rewards to bolster the growth of Xenify and the XEN ecosystem will be eligible for an exclusive XNF airdrop on each subsequent chain launched by Xenify.
-This special airdrop, consisting of 1,500,000 XNF per chain, is reserved for XNF stakers who have recycled their native chain rewards as a gesture of gratitude for their active involvement with the protocol.
-Put simply, the more native chain rewards you recycle, the larger your share of future XNF airdrops.
+But that’s not all!
+As a gesture of gratitude for their active involvement with the protocol, veXNF holders who recycle their rewards during a cycle are also eligible for an exclusive distribution of unclaimed XNF from the YSL.IO protocol.
+Once a cycle concludes, any unclaimed XNF from the YLS.IO AlphaVaults and AceVaults are redistributed to veXNF holders based on the amount of rewards they have recycled during the cycle.
+Put simply, the more native chain rewards you recycle during a cycle, the greater your share of any unclaimed XNF.

-To take full advantage of this recycling feature, ensure you have an adequate balance of native chain rewards to acquire at least one batch of vXEN for the burn process.
-If your reward balance falls short of the required amount of native chain tokens, the recycle option will be inaccessible to you.
+To leverage this recycling feature, ensure that you have a sufficient balance of native chain rewards to acquire at least one batch of vXEN for the burn process.
+If your reward balance falls short of the required amount of native chain tokens, the recycle option will not be accessible to you.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)